nickytonline/source.nickytonline.github.io/src/pages/blog/2019-01-21-any-contribution-to-oss-is-valuable.md

 ---
 templateKey: blog-post
-title: Any contribution to OSS is valuable
+title: Any contribution to Open Source is valuable
 date: 2019-01-22T03:24:42.256Z
 description: Brief overview of every contribution to OSS being valuable.
 tags: